lejianwen/rustdesk-api/README_EN.md

 ### [Rustdesk](https://github.com/rustdesk/rustdesk)

 1. The PC client version used is ***1.3.0***, and versions ***1.2.6+*** have been tested to work.
-2. The server must specify a key, and not use the auto-generated key, otherwise there may be connection failures or timeouts.
+2. The server can specify a key, and not use the auto-generated key, otherwise there may be connection failures or timeouts.

    ```bash
    hbbs -r <relay-server-ip[:port]> -k <key>